 It’s best to dedicate a piece of luggage specifically for this cause, one that is easy to carry and has plenty of pouches for all the knick-knacks you may need to change your baby.

-If your toddler has recently potty trained, a portable potty may be a good idea, as you never know how far the restroom may be.
+If your toddler has recently been potty trained, a portable potty may be a good idea, as you never know how far the restroom may be.

 You’re already carrying toys and snacks to entertain your child, but when you have the time, you should try and sneak some fun games and activities in to stimulate your little one.
 Books are also an excellent way to pass the time.